 The American Civil Liberties Union of Georgia (ACLU of GA) seeks a policy counsel/analyst to advance its civil liberties and civil rights agenda.
-The policy counsel/analyst will provide critical research and support for the ACLU of Georgia’s policy and legislative program, with a focus on reproductive rights and voter rights.
-The position is primarily responsible for state legislative and executive branch policy development and research but also will be called upon to engage in advocacy efforts and cultivate partner relationships.
-The policy counsel will report to the Political Director.
+The policy counsel/analyst will provide critical research, analysis and advocacy for the ACLU of Georgia’s policy and legislative program.
+The position is responsible for state and local level policy development and research, as well engaging in and planning advocacy efforts and cultivating partner relationships.

-- Help to develop and implement the ACLU of Georgia’s legislative agenda, including but not limited to lobbying members of the legislature, their staff and the Governor’s office, analyzing and tracking legislation, drafting amendments and preparing and delivering written and oral testimony.
+- Help to develop and implement the ACLU of Georgia’s overall state legislative agenda, including but not limited to regular policy analysis, drafting and analyzing legislation and/or amendments, lobbying members of the legislature, their staff and the Governor’s office, preparing and delivering written and oral testimony.

-- Draft fact-sheets, policy memos, talking points, speeches and other related materials;
+- Draft factsheets, policy briefs and memos, talking points, speeches and other related materials intended for multiple audiences.

 - Help maintain and/or expand organizational and individual partners in relevant issue areas